wilt00/PodcastCommitmentCalculator/README.md

     PodcastCommitmentCalculator [path to file with feeds] [optional: number of weeks to use when calculating average]

+testfeed.txt is an example of how PCC expects feedlist file to be formatted (one feed URL per line).

 If blank, the default number of weeks is 4.

 To do: